linnovate/mean/README.md

 * *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js, nodeschool has free <a href=" http://nodeschool.io/#workshoppers">node tutorials</a> to get you started.
 * *MongoDB* - <a href="http://www.mongodb.org/downloads">Download</a> and Install mongodb - <a href="http://docs.mongodb.org/manual">Checkout their manual</a> if you're just starting.

-If you're using ubuntu this is the preffered repository to use...
+If you're using ubuntu, this is the preferred repository to use...

 ```bash
 $ curl -sL https://deb.nodesource.com/setup | sudo bash -